 Each year the program has produced a different theatre experience for all those attending, students, faculty, and support staff.
 This is because the program has attracted different visiting instructors of various backgrounds from the academic as well as the professional theatre.
 Each year, the workshop has drawn upon the personal experiences of these visiting artists to produce productions that have been widely varied from musical comedy to children's drama.
 The curriculum continuously has been updated with courses such as mime, improvisation and musical theatre.
 In 1981, the twenty-fifth anniversary of TADW, the children's play Androcles and the Lion, written by Aurand Harris, was produced as part of the workshop.
 Harris also directed it.
 When being interviewed about why so many plays by Aurand Harris were produced over the years, Schlosser stated that Harris was one of the leading children's playwrights of the time and that the two of them knew each other while they attended Northwestern University.
 Schlosser further stated that the idea for the Teenage Drama Program came from Northwestern's Cherub Program for High School Students in which he had taken part.
 Northwestern's program, however, is a combination of the Speech, Drama, Radio, and Television departments.
 Because the Teenage Drama Workshop at CSUN is sponsored by the Theatre Department alone, it is considered to be the oldest or one of the oldest drama programs for teenagers in the United States.

-In the summer of 2002, TADW completed its forty-fifth workshop with the production of The Wizard of Oz (photos 5 and 6).
+In the summer of 2014, TADW completed its fifty-seventh workshop with the production of Beauty and the Beast, Cirque des Pirates, and Joining the Spectrum.
 When the curtain lowered after the final production, its current executive director, Doug Kaback, estimated that over the years over 5,000 teenagers have now studied and participated in this ongoing program.
 During that entire time, the TADW program was not staged only once, and that was in 1993.